nrfconnect/sdk-nrf-bm/doc/nrf-bm/migration/nrf5_bm_migration.rst

 Drivers
 *******

-For migration of nrfx drivers, see `nrfx migration guides`_.
+For migration of nrfx drivers, see the `nrfx 3.0 migration guide`_ and the `nrfx 4.0 migration guide`_.
+|BMshort| is using nRFX 4.0, though details from `nrfx 3.0 migration guide`_ might be required when migrating from nRF5.